โš—๏ธBiological Chemistry II

 The Universal Blueprint: Core Amino Acid Architecture

-Every amino acid shares the same backbone structure, but the magic happens in the details.
+Every amino acid shares the same backbone structure, but the side chain makes each one distinct.
 Understanding the central framework lets you predict ionization, bonding, and stereochemistry across all twenty standard amino acids.

 General Structure of Amino Acids